uchicago-dsi/climate-cabinet-campaign-finance-tracker/CONTRIBUTING.md

 - Our module is installed as an editable package.
 This means local imports should work as we expect and update as we change our code.
 - VS Code extensions are installed by default.
 This will allow us to use the Python Debugger, and lint and format documents with ruff automatically.

 To run a pipeline using the debugger, we will want to run the relevant file in the `scripts` directory.
+Open the desired file and click the python debugger icon in the left sidebar (a play button with a bug).
+Click the play button.
+Select current python file.